EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 First, deploy the [PG4K helm chart](#deployment-of-the-edb-postgres-for-kubernetes-operator-pg4k).

-### Controling the image repositories
+### Controlling the image repositories

 The various operator and operand images necessary for PGD may be pulled from a variety of repositories.
+By default, this helm chart is set up to use the `k8s_enterprise_pgd` repository, available with the *Enterprise* subscription plan.
-In case you need to use a different repository than what is configured by default in this helm chart, you may do so adding the appropriate overrides with the `--set` option.
+In case you have a different subscription plan and need to use a different repository than what is configured by default, you may do so by adding the appropriate overrides with the `--set` option.

-Assuming, as in the section above, that you have your necessary credentials, note the additional `--set` options for the PGD_IMAGE_NAME and PGD_PROXY_IMAGE_NAME keys to customize the PGD operator deployment:
+Assuming, as in the section above, that you have your necessary credentials, note the additional `--set` options for the `image.repository`, `PGD_IMAGE_NAME` and `PGD_PROXY_IMAGE_NAME` keys to customize the PGD operator deployment.

+For example, to deploy using the `k8s_standard_pgd` repository:

 ```console
 helm upgrade --dependency-update \